ekhadley/mech/ideas.md

 - Could use simple programs whcih print to the terminal, showing the model the output, then simply asking it to say how unlikely it thinks that output was.
 - We could then switch out the proper program output with an incorrect one, and see if the model is able to identify that the output is unlikely, or does it succumb to hindsight bias and say that everything it already knows was likely a priori.
 - could test with models with different training recipes (one shot, reasoning models, etc)

+# transformer models for 3d object generation
+ - fine tune an instruct models on 3d object files associated with object descriptions.
+    - what kind of 3d object file?
+        - most object files contain a set of unordered vertices and an unordered set of faces
+        - maybe we just do loss based on if the predicted vertext/face is anywhere in the set?
+ - can we then get it to generate object files from user descriptions?
+ - actually can u fine tune instruct models on new modalities of data like this and get it to follow instructions properly? i do not know
+    - might be worth a paper in its on right.

+# general vein: how do different modalities 'mesh' in the 'cognition' of the transformer?
+ - [openai recently tried applying gpt-4o to the task of protein design](https://www.technologyreview.com/2025/01/17/1110086/openai-has-created-an-ai-model-for-longevity-science/).
+Since a language models can handle a much higher bandwidth of data, they can literally just 'read the amino acids' in a way that is impractical for humans.
+In the article i read, it suggests that they simply trained it on AA sequences, then asked it quetsions and for suggestions in natural language, and that this was somewhat fruitful (for a company that was designing new proteins to make normal cells turn back into stem cells.)
+ - Is this a generally applicable paradigm for extracting patterns from opaque data?
+If a langauge model has understanding (the capability to next-token-predict) some type of data, as well as language understanding, is it able to translate its understanding from the one modality to normal language?
+ - This seems unlikely in the strong case, but obviously happens to some degree.
+It seems plausible that this failure of understanding across domains could explain poor visual understanding in LLMs, as well as lack of chain of thought faithfulness.
+Vision/math understanding isnt properly being transferred.
+ - Other examples of 'opaque data' could be brain activity, obfuscated code, encrypted data, etc. Can you just train on 1 and then talk about it with the model?
+ - could investigate how this mesh happens, or how to increase the degree of meshing. computer use agents still be forgetting how to click on buttons.